IBM/openapi-validator/README.md

 The configuration file must be structured as a JSON object with categories as first-level keys, rules as second-level keys, and statuses as values for the 'rules' objects.

-**If a rule is not included in the file, that rule will be set to 'off' automatically.**
+If a rule is not included in the file, that rule will be set to the default status automatically.
+See the [Default Values](#default-values) for more info.

 An [example file](https://github.ibm.com/MIL/swagger-editor-ibm/blob/master/.validaterc) is included in the repo to get started with.